seng438-winter-2023/seng438-a5-Racheld3/seng438-a5-team_number.md

 # How the team work/effort was divided and managed
 We divided the team work by getting two team members to work on the Reliability Growth Testing, and the other two memebers to work through RDC Testing.
-Then to ensure work was done correctly for both sections and graphs were generated properly we had the two team memebers explain to eachother how the assesment of testing was done.
+Then to ensure work was done correctly for both sections and graphs were generated properly we had the two team members explain to eachother how the assesment of testing was done.
 Then both pairs of two switched and re-generated the graphs they were not reponsible for the first time to ensure plots were generated correctly.

 # Difficulties encountered, challenges overcome, and lessons learned